-There are 17 different species of staghorn fern (Platycerium alcicorne).
+There are 17 different species of staghorn fern (Platycerium alcicorne) – which in addition to common staghorn fern, go by a number of other common names that include elkhorn fern and antelope ears.
 Each one has the antler-like foliage as well as a flat basal leaf.
 The flat leaves are infertile and turn brown and papery with age.
 They overlap onto a mounting surface and provide stability for the fern.
 The foliar fronds may droop or be erect, depending upon the variety of fern.

 Staghorn ferns produce spores as reproductive organs, which are borne on the on the edges of the lobed antler type fronds.
 They do not get flowers and they are generally not rooted in soil.

 Growing staghorn ferns is easy.
 If they get low to medium light and moderate moisture, they will thrive.
 In fact, whether grown indoors or outside, provide moderate moisture and a humus rich medium when growing staghorn ferns.
 Outdoor plants should be located in partial shade or low light conditions for the best growth, while indoor plants need bright indirect light.

 Staghorn ferns are usually grown mounted on a piece of wood or in a basket.
 They will need a little mound of peat, compost or other organic matter piled up under the plant.
 Tie the plant onto the growing medium with panty hose or plant strips.

 Over time the fern will produce pups that will fill in around the main plant.
 Ferns don’t produce seeds like most plants, so the best way to start a new staghorn fern is from its pups.
 Use a sharp, sterile knife to cut the pup from the parent plant.
 Wrap the end of the cut in damp sphagnum moss and tie it on to a piece of wood or bark loosely.
 Provide the same care of staghorn ferns that you would for an adult fern.